cultureandempire/cultureandempire.github.io/README.md

 After spending 15 years lobbying at the highest levels to have a majority of Internet users criminalized, the music, movie, and TV industry is starting to realize that the so-called pirates are really not the problem.
 The real problem is that in a world filled with free and interesting material, their commercial content, like newspapers, is becoming old-fashioned, and irrelevant.

 The realization is strongest in the television industry, particularly businesses like HBO, that sell highly-addictive series to subscribers.
 HBO's most popular show as I write this is Game of Thrones, a cracking swords-and-dragons political epic.
 It is also the most pirated TV show ever.

 [Speaking of this](http://www.businessinsider.com/time-warner-ceo-people-pirating-game-of-thrones-is-better-than-an-emmy-for-hbo-2013-8), the CEO of Time Warner (owner of HBO), said, "Our experience is, it all leads to more penetration, more paying subs, more health for HBO, less reliance on having to do paid advertising -- we don't do a whole lot of paid advertising on HBO, we let the programming and the views talk for us -- it seems to be working."
 So piracy is not hurting sales of TV shows, and instead emerges as the cheapest and most effective way to increase them.
 Of course we always knew this.
 However, it's nicer when the CEO of a TV company says it out loud.

 For the music industry, the same logic is starting to apply.
 I explained in “Wealth of Nations” how the smart record labels are using YouTube to promote their hits by encouraging remixes.
 Perhaps the music industry will design addictive music products as the TV industry is doing, and sell these to subscribers.

 For the movie industry, it seems clear that without the Internet to promote their new movies, YouTube for the trailers and reviews, and IMDB for the discussions, theaters would be getting empty.
 And without Pirate Bay to keep old movies available, the movie industry would slowly fade from our minds.

 However the realization that the upstarts and their aggressive deconstruction of the past are essential for the future takes a long time to percolate through the stone minds of the old men.
-Indeed, the timescales suggest that the old men never learn, they are instead slowly replaced by younger men who "get it" and find ways to turn the "dangerous" platforms and technologies into profitable and acceptable businesses.
+Indeed, the time scales suggest that the old men never learn, they are instead slowly replaced by younger men who "get it" and find ways to turn the "dangerous" platforms and technologies into profitable and acceptable businesses.

 The pattern of hostility between dangerous young men and old reactionaries has played out over and over.
 My apologies to my female readers.
 This caricature of revolution (technological or other) as a mainly male game is what we see.
 There are many women, dangerous or not, in technology, however it seems to be mostly the men who stick their heads up, and get them chopped off.